johnno1962/XprobePlugin/README.md

 on xprobe at johnholdsworth.com.
 Major releases will be announced on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).

+With Swift 2.3+, Xprobe is no longer able to scan ivars that do not have properties i.e. classes that do not inherit from NSObject.

 ### Source files

 Xprobe.{h,mm} - core Xprobe functionality required for snapshots